noahgolmant/label-tiles/README.md

 - Complex attribute tagging

 Areas where this could be improved (feel free to contribute!):
-- Shared config setup for multiple users to annotate in parallel
+- Shared config setup for multiple users to annotate in parallel from the same deployment
 - More export formats
 - Pixel-level annotation